obsidianmd/obsidian-clipper/README.md

 ## Building the extension

-To build the extension for Chromium browsers and Firefox:
+To build the extension:

 ```
 npm run build
 ```

-This will create two directories:
+This will create three directories:
 - `dist/` for the Chromium version
 - `dist_firefox/` for the Firefox version
+- `dist_safari/` for the Safari version

 ### Installing in Chrome, Brave, Edge, and Arc